vitaly-t/pg-promise/README.md

 ## Formatting Filters

-By default, all values are formatted according to their JavaScript type.
+By default, all values are formatted according to their JavaScript types.
 Formatting filters (or modifiers), change that, so the value is formatted differently.

-Filters use the same syntax for [Index Variables] and [Named Parameters], following the variable name:
+Filters use the same syntax for [Index Variables] and [Named Parameters], following immediately the variable name:

 ```js
 db.any('SELECT $1:name FROM $2:name', ['price', 'products'])